-How could puny man prevail against the mighty elements of the air and the prowling beasts that populated the earth?
-Behind every tree lurked a leopard; in the shadow of every rock a crouching lion; above their heads vampires flapped their hideous wings, thirsting for the blood of victims; whilst in the grasses monstrous serpents lay concealed or from the foamy deep uprose, more frightful than those that encoiled Laocoon and his young sons.
+How could puny man prevail against the mighty elements of the air and the prowling beasts that populated the earth ?
+Behind every tree lurked a leopard; in the shadow of every rock a crouching lion: above their heads vampires flapped their hideous wings, thirsting for the blood of victims; whilst in the grasses monstrous serpents lay concealed or from the foamy deep uprose, more frightful than those that encoiled Laocoön and his young sons.
 He was besieged on all sides by dreadful objects which inspired but fear and terror.
-At first, trustful and credulous as an infant, he saw good in all.
+At first. trustful and credulous as an infant, he saw good in all.
 He had not yet learned aught of nature's inimical powers.
 He found in every object a friend and in every feature a god.

 There is nothing in the universe that at some time has not been venerated by man as an object of worship.
 Such his faith-his credulity.
 The serpent whose sting was death was once his companion and his joy.
 He adored the lion as he lay down in peace with the panther.
-The crocodile he vernal zephyrs, then was it a goodly messenger and adored as a deity.
+The crocodile he idealized into a deity, and the Egyptian serpent was the messenger of good.
+Each mountain peak and jutting sea-cliff, each graceful tree and piebald flower, the purling streams, the rushing torrents, the wind, the rain, the clouds, the starry worlds, the all-pervading sun-all, he worshipped as his gods and goodly powers.